Start Your Career

 are mentored.

 Every new radiologist is matched to a practicing Expert Radiology rad in their subspecialty.
-Not a help desk.
-A direct line to someone who reads the same cases, uses the same workflow, and genuinely wants you to succeed.
+Not a generic support queue.
+A direct line to someone who reads the same cases, uses the same workflow, and wants you confident before you are fast.

 Questions residents